Rainymood/rainymood.github.io/_posts/2019-07-24-How-to-add-mathjax-to-minimal-mistakes.md

 ```

 Note that this overrides any other include file in the remote
 theme.
-If you name this file `scripts.html` instead of `latex.html` as
+So the contents of the original file in the remote theme will
-in the original tutorial, some stuff on your site will break because
+be overwritten.
+This means that this fix/update is liable to break
-`scripts.html` overrides those in the remote theme repository.
+with new updates.
+Be mindful of this.

-## Step 3.
+## Step 4.
 That's it!

 If you did everything properly then this should render nicely: